Air Vaporizer Review

 The only downside with the Air is that it doesn’t vape anything other than dried blends.
 So if you’re looking for a vape that can handle liquids and oils, you’ll want to look elsewhere.
 But if you’re content with just vaping dried blends, the Air has got you covered.

-As far as the quality of vapor is concerned, the Air vaporizer works great.
-It does exactly what you’d want it to do and that’s produce tasty, full-bodied vapor.
-It’s not quite as good as the Crafty, but it is better than most.
-For those familiar with the Solo vaporizer’s vapor, it’s about the same.
+As far as the quality of vapor is concerned, the Air vaporizer gets the job done, producing decent vapor, especially for its size.
+It’s not in the same league as the Crafty, but it is better than most.
+For those familiar with the Solo’s vapor, it’s about the same.

-All things considered, the Arizer Air is definitely one of the best portable vaporizers around.
-It’s compact, easy to use, produces excellent vapor, and best of all, it’s not super expensive.
-So if you’re looking for what is quite possibly the best vaporizer for under 250 dollars, look no further.
-The Arizer Air is where it’s at.
+All things considered, the Arizer Air is a decent portable vaporizer.
+It’s compact, easy to use, produces vapor comparable to the larger Solo, and best of all, it’s not super expensive.
+So if you’re looking for one of the best portable vapes for under 250 dollars, look no further.
 If you’re interested in buying the Air, we suggest you buy it from this authorized Arizer dealer.

 The Breakdown | Arizer Air Review

-Arizer’s Air is hands down one of the best portable vaporizers on the market.
-If you’re looking for a highly compact, easy to use portable vaporizer that produces incredible vapor, look no further, the Air is where it’s at.Click Here to Check Price
+The Arizer Air is an good choice for those who value performance but are limited by size.
+If you’re looking for a highly compact, easy to use portable vaporizer that produces impressive vapor, look no further.Click Here to Check Price